xoken/tonne/README.md

 ```

 open new terminal
-cd into nipkow app's directory and then
+cd into nipkow home directory and then

 ```
 npm run build